Need help dealing with violent or distressing online content? Learn more

 Mac OS

-The OSX Parental Controls allow you to set profiles for each child to do things like limiting access to websites or apps, restrict functions like Siri or the iTunes store, set time limits for days of the week and for bedtime, and hide profanity in the dictionary and other sources.
+The OSX Parental Controls allow you to set profiles for each child to do things like limiting access to websites or apps, restricting functions like Siri or the iTunes store, setting time limits for days of the week and for bedtime, and hide inappropriate language in the dictionary and other sources.

 Apple tablets and smartphones

-Apple operating systems from iOS12 enable you to restrict access to browsers and applications, in-app purchasing, social networking, inappropriate internet content, sharing of data (including photos and location), media streaming and online gaming.
+Apple operating systems from iOS12 enable you to restrict access to browsers and applications, in-app purchasing, social networking, some internet content (such as pornography), sharing of data (including photos and location), downloads, media streaming, online gaming, and the use of artificial intelligence (AI) including Apple’s AI assistant, Siri.
+You can also restrict specific features, like use of the device’s camera, wallet (for purchases) or AirDrop (for file sharing).
 Find out how

 Android tablets and smartphones

-Although Android has no general built-in parental control features, Android devices can be controlled using Google Family Link.
-See using third-party software below.
+Although Android has no general built-in parental control features, Android devices can be controlled using Google Family Link (see Using additional software).

 You can also set up parental controls on Google Play to restrict the content your child can download or purchase.